Stillmorris/VanillaJs-menu-aim/README.md

-jQuery-menu-aim
+VanillaJS-menu-aim
 ===============

-menu-aim is a jQuery plugin for dropdown menus that can differentiate between a user trying hover over a dropdown item vs trying to navigate into a submenu's contents.
+vanillajs-menu-aim is a fork of the jQuery-menu-aim plugin repository for dropdown menus that can differentiate between a user trying hover over a dropdown item vs trying to navigate into a submenu's contents.